-The Opioid Workforce Act would address the nation’s opioid epidemic by funding 1,000 additional residency positions in hospitals that have or are in the process of establishing approved residency programs in addiction medicine, addiction psychiatry, or pain medicine.
+The Opioid Workforce Act of 2021 (S. 1483) addresses the nation’s opioid crisis by funding 1,000 Medicare-reimbursed residency positions in teaching hospitals that have or are in the process of establishing approved residency programs in addiction medicine, addiction psychiatry, or pain medicine.
 This bipartisan Senate bill is being led by Senators Maggie Hassan (D-NH) and Susan Collins (R-ME).
 The House is expected to introduce a similar version of the legislation.

 The Association of American Medical Colleges (AAMC) projects that the United States will face a shortage of as many as 139,000 physicians by 2033.
-The COVID-19 pandemic has magnified the need to address shortfalls in primary and specialty care will outpace supply by up to 121,300 physicians, primarily as a result of an aging, growing population with increasing health care needs.
-Though medical schools have expanded their class sizes to address shortages, residency positions for graduates to complete their training have not grown at the same pace, largely due to a two-decade cap on Medicare support for physician training.
+The COVID-19 pandemic has magnified the need to address shortfalls in primary and specialty care.
+Current Medicare payment policy presents a barrier to training physicians, including those specializing in addiction medicine, addiction psychiatry, and pain medicine.
+While medical schools have expanded their class sizes to address shortages, residency positions for graduates to complete their training have not grown at the same pace.
+The disparity is largely due to a two-decade cap on Medicare support for physician training.

-In addition to the Opioid Workforce Act, GNYHA supports the bipartisan Resident Physician Shortage Reduction Act of 2021 (H.R.
-2256/S. 834), which would increase the number of Medicare-reimbursed residency slots by 15,000 over five years, allowing teaching hospitals to expand their residency programs.
-These bills prioritize additional support to specialties experiencing shortages, helping teaching hospitals to meet local and national workforce needs, including the wide range of disciplines needed to address the opioid epidemic.
+In addition to the Opioid Workforce Act of 2021, GNYHA supports the bipartisan Resident Physician Shortage Reduction Act of 2021 (H.R.
+2256/S. 834), which would increase the number of Medicare-reimbursed residency positions by 14,000 over seven years.
+Together, these bills will help teaching hospitals meet local and national workforce needs, including the disciplines needed to address the opioid crisis.